Breaking the Mold – and Thriving – with Jason Blumer

 I got connected with Jason through Paul Johnson from Pathwright, who I interviewed back in Episode 15.
 Jason uses the Pathwright platform for the high-end coaching courses he offers in both live online and on-demand versions.

 In short, like most of the people I have interviewed on the show, Jason Blumer is a dyed-in-the-wool learning revolutionary who is using education to transform and grow his business.
 So, listen in for a mega-dose of inspiration.
-(And, of course, be sure to share the good word about Learning Revolution.)

 Listen to the Podcast